seikarii/gemini-cli/docs/rag-system.md

 // Enhance a user query with relevant context const enhancedContext = await ragService.enhanceQuery( {
-    text: "How do I create a React component?",
+    text: 'How do I create a React component?',
     type: QueryType.CODE_GENERATION,
     maxResults: 5,
   },